juansalinas2/juansalinas2/README.md

 **Main Question:**
 > Can delivery dates be more accurate without making the customer promise unnecessarily conservative?
 >
-`27.6% lower ETA error` · `18,603 test orders` · `98.7% U95 coverage`
+`27.6% lower MAE vs. constant baseline` · `18,603 chronological test orders` · `98.7% reliable, but +1.71 days longer`

 Built a purchase-time forecasting pipeline using chronological validation and quantile regression.
-On 18,603 test orders, the median ETA reduced error by **27.6%** (5.03 → 3.64 days).
+Compared with a constant median-duration baseline, the Q50 model reduced MAE by 27.6% (5.03 → 3.64 days) on 18,603 chronological test orders.
 The conservative promise reached **98.68% reliability**, but was **1.71 days longer** than Olist’s.

 **Decision:** shadow-test the improved ETA, but do not launch the longer customer promise until calibration improves.